matthi99/deepGMM/README.md

     ├── MyoPS2020_EvaluateByYouself

 ```
-Note that for the experiments of the paper only the folders train and train25_myops_gd are necessary.
+Note that for the experiments of the paper only the folders `train` and `train25_myops_gd` are necessary.
 The other folders are optional and don't have to be present.

 2. Prepare the downloaded dataset for the segmentation task.
 For this run the following command in your console
 ```
 python preprocessing.py
 ```
-The preprocessed data will be saved as numpy files in the `DATA` folder of the repository.
+The preprocessed data will be saved as numpy files in `DATA/preprocessed/myops_2d`.

 ## Train deep Gaussian mixture models (deepG)